PragTob/s9-e1/README.md

 # Integration Exercise: Java Library Wrapper

-I am wrapping the [jOpenDocument library] (http://www.jopendocument.org/).
+I am wrapping the [ODFDOM] (http://odftoolkit.org/projects/odfdom/pages/Home).
 It's a library for creating and modifying Open Document files.
-So spreadsheets and texts.
+So spreadsheets, texts and presentations.
+Not sure if all of these will be in the final release.

+*ODF* stands for Open Document Format

+Btw.
+ODFDOM seems to have a pretty decent [beginners guide] (http://www.langintro.com/odfdom_tutorials/index.html).
+The javadoc may be found [here] (http://odfdom.odftoolkit.org/0.8.7/odfdom/apidocs/index.html)

 ## Exercise Summary